This section is also available as a pdf version.

 - O: in calm weather only.

-Shelters are defined for modern sailing ships with modern sails and some “A-shelters” might prove not that good for ancient ships with square sails.
+Seafarers are intuitive people; they integrate all aspects to provide a judgment on the shelter quality.
+This judgment is of great value to us here.
 An excellent A-shelter provides all-round protection from wind, waves and currents, from all directions and at all times.
-This kind of protection from offshore waves is usually found inside bays with a narrow entrance and complex shape such as a “dog-leg”.
+This kind of protection from offshore waves is usually found inside bays with a narrow entrance and complex shape such as a “dogleg”.
 Protection from wind is important also and usually depends on the land topography surrounding the shelter.
+Note that shelters are defined for modern sailing ships with modern sails and some ‘A-shelters’ might prove not that good for ancient ships with square sails.

 The work sequence was to list A-shelters and to check if each of them was or not recognised as one of the ancient harbours mentioned on the Catalogue of Ancient Ports.
 Therefore the 14 modern nautical guides, or “pilots” listed in the references hereafter have been searched.
 They contain over 4000 shelters, anchorages, marinas and commercial ports.
 Around 25% of them are excellent shelters.
-After comparing each of them with the Catalogue of Ancient Ports, a list of 213 potential harbours was obtained for shelters that are not yet recognised as ancient harbours, but are good candidates from a nautical point of view.
+After comparing each of them with the Catalogue of Ancient Ports, the list hereafter was obtained for shelters that are not yet recognised as ancient harbours but are good candidates from a nautical point of view.

-This list is summarised in the table below, grouping the numbers of Potential Ancient Harbours (PAH) for each area.
+A list of ca. 150 sites was obtained from the comparison of ancient and modern shelters.
+It is summarised in the table below, grouping the numbers of Potential Ancient Harbours (PAH) for each area (a complete list is given in the pdf version).

 |Spain & Portugal||6|